nsopt3/ECE_366_Project_2/README.md

 **To compute the odd number (m):** Set the value of the word m to the desired value for the odd computation.
 Assemble and run the program, the result will be stored in $t4.

+**To compute isFibonacciOdd(n):** Set the value of the word n to the desired n value for the computation.
+Assemble and run the program, the result will be stored in $t7.

 **GitHub Repository Link:** https://github.com/nsopt3/ECE_366_Project_2